 This week, the temple leaders will appeal a decision by the Abington Zoning Enforcement Officer denying their application to install some ornamental monuments along with the statue.

 The Chua Linh Quang Buddhist Meditation temple on Washington Street, has been open for almost an year, used by the Vietnamese-Americans and others for yoga and meditation.

 According to a report in The Enterprise, Zoning Officer Marshal Adams said he couldn’t approve the application of Temple Leader Nhutam Thich to install a 10-foot, white stone statue along with several smaller statues and large painted rocks because the temple’s plans were explicit and abutters hadn’t given input.

+In a residential district, the town typically only allows someone to hang out a shingle for something like an attorney’s office, he said.
 “I told the temple they’d have to clarify everything they were going to do,” Adams said.
 “They have a lot of questions to be answered, so I felt it best that the whole thing be sorted out through the zoning board.”

 Agai, Thich requested ZBA to review his decision on Mar 9, at a public hearing.
 Thich remained unsure of what she will do if the ZBA doesn’t give approval.

 She said, “I hope they are going to say yes.”